elegantapp/pwa-asset-generator/README.md

 ### How can I use JSX syntax to generate the meta tags?
 If you don't have HTML files in your project, and have a JSX/TSX files instead, you can either use `--xhtml` option or self-generate the meta tags.

-The `--xhtml` option allows you to generate the required meta tags with self closing them - `< />`.
+The `--xhtml` option allows you to generate the required meta tags with self-closing them - `< />`.
 This will allow copying generated tags directly to a JSX/TSX file.

 Alternatively, you can use static data that this library exports to generate the required meta tags! pwa-asset-generator exposes the static Apple device specification data via it's module API.
 Here's an example JSX snippet;